Welcome to Suchitoto

-Suchitoto overlooks the Embalse Cerrón Grande, also known as Lago Suchitlán, a reservoir visitors can enjoy by boat.
-It is also a bird migration zone with over 200 species.
-Thousands of hawks and falcons fill the skies as the seasons change, and birds of all sorts nest in the relative safety of the islands.
+Architecture buffs will love the colonial buildings, while outdoor types can choose between numerous hikes to waterfalls, caves and beautiful Lago Suchitlán that begin and end just meters from town.
+Suchitoto is also a bird migration zone with over 200 species.
+Thousands of hawks and falcons fill the skies as the seasons change, and birds of all sorts nest in the relative safety of the lake islands.

-It is presumed that Yaquis and Pipils settled in the area some 1000 years ago.
+It is presumed that Yaqui and Pipil peoples settled in the area some 1000 years ago.
 El Salvador’s capital was established near here in the early 16th century.
 More recently, some of the earliest fighting of the civil war began in Suchitoto, accompanied by much destruction and emigration.
 Today the town has rebounded to become the highland seat of national tourism.